Get an annual AARP membership for only $9. Offer ends 12/11.

 • Home Care Loans

 Expenses for home care aides and even home health aides are limited.
-Non-medical related expenses such as assistance with ADLs are not generally tax deductible.
+Non-medical related expenses, such as assistance with ADLs, are not generally tax deductible.
 However, those seeking nursing and medical-related expenses might qualify for a tax deduction for declaring an additional independent (similar to declaring a child on taxes) or even dependency status.
-If the primary purpose of in-home health care is medically related, then there are tax claim options to accommodate those needs as well.
-Do note, that only medical expenses are deductible under the medical claim and are limited by law.
+If the primary purpose of in-home health care is medically related, tax claim options exist to accommodate those needs.
+Do note that medical expenses only are deductible under the medical claim and are limited by law.

 Pro Tip:

-Pro Tip: Not sure if Home Care is right for you?
+Pro Tip: Is home care right for you?
 Check out the cost breakdown of adult day care, custodial care, and respite care.

 Written By: